corrode/corrode.github.io/content/blog/async/index.md

 }
 ```

-Note that the code looks almost identical to the single-threaded version.
-Were it part of a public API, it would work for both sync and async callers,
+If this code were placed into a function, it would serve both synchronous and
-entirely eliminating the need for an asynchronous runtime.
+asynchronous callers, completely removing the need for an asynchronous runtime.
-The scheduling burden is pushed to the operating system.
+The scheduling burden would shift to the operating system.

-Async Rust might be more memory-efficient than threads, at the cost of
+Async Rust promises efficient resource handling, at the cost of complexity and
-complexity and worse ergonomics.
-As an example, if the function were _async_ and
+worse ergonomics.
+As an example, if the function were _async_ and you called it
-you called it _outside_ of a runtime, it would compile, but not run.
-Futures do
+_outside_ of a runtime, it would compile, but not run.
+Futures do nothing unless
-nothing unless being polled.
-This is a common footgun for newcomers.
+being polled; a common footgun for newcomers.

 ```rust
 use tokio::fs;